 - Technology Bootcamp II: More Tools for Reaching Students

 - Incorporating Active Learning Strategies in the College Classroom

 - Prospecting for Gold: Recruitment and Retention in Technical Programs

 - Service Learning in the Community College

 - Embracing Diversity in the Classroom

 - Helping Students Succeed: Broad Strategies in Student Retention

 - Fostering Gender Equity in the Science, Technology, Engineering and Mathematics Classroom

 CORD offers online courses under contract with community colleges or college systems for cohorts of up to 30 instructors.
 To get started, select course titles of interest from the list above and contact us to discuss delivery dates that best fit your needs.
 Keep in mind that the courses are asynchronous.
 This means participants have activities, readings, and discussions to complete each week, but are given the flexibility to complete assignments at any time during the week that is convenient for them.
-To learn more and course options and pricing, contact Hope Cotner, Vice President, Community College Initiatives at firstname.lastname@example.org.
+To learn more about scheduling options and pricing, as well as custom course development, contact Hope Cotner at email@example.com.